xxfoundation/elixxir-docs/end_to_end.md

 client to determine if a message ID has a message delivered or not.
 The client may call `RequestMessages` with a set of message IDs that have been initially confirmed with the bloom filter.

+## Message ID Collisions

+The message ID space is tuned intentionally to increase the probability of message ID collisions between clients.
+These collisions help protect against intersection attacks.
+Clients will retrieve multiple messages and in that sense each message ID represents a bucket of messages destined for multiple clients.

+Clients check the hash at the end of the message, the identity fingerprint.
+If it matches their own identity fingerprint then the message can be processed with the cryptographic protocol described below.

 # The Elixxir Chat End To End Cryptographic Protocol